baijifeilong/IceSpringMusicPlayer/README.md

 # Ice Spring Music Player

-A cross-platform music player, an alternative to `Foobar 2000`.
+`Ice Spring Music Player` is a cross-platform desktop music player, an alternative to `Foobar 2000`.

 ## Official sites